carpentries-incubator/SDC-BIDS-dMRI/_episodes/introduction.md

 ## Querying a BIDS Dataset

-[PyBIDS](https://bids-standard.github.io/pybids/) is a Python package for querying, summarizing and manipulating the BIDS folder structure.
-We will make use of `PyBIDS` to query the necessary files.
+[pybids](https://bids-standard.github.io/pybids/) is a Python package for querying, summarizing and manipulating the BIDS folder structure.
+We will make use of `pybids` to query the necessary files.

-Let's first pull the metadata from its associated JSON file using the
-<code>get_metadata()</code> function for the first run.
+Let's first pull the metadata from its associated JSON file (dictionary-like data storage) using the <code>get_metadata()</code> function for the first run.

 ~~~
 from bids.layout import BIDSLayout